ayayasminebelloum/Tech_UI/README.md

 ## Output

 The result matrix `C` will be printed to the console after the computation, along with the time taken to perform the matrix multiplication.

-## Notes

-- Ensure you have the correct number of processes matching the size of your data.
-- The program can handle cases where the matrix rows are not evenly divisible by the number of processes.

----

-Feel free to adjust the details based on your project or specific environment.